wathipol-sandbox/KauriTestTask/README.md

 poetry install
 ```

-### Deploy
+### Deploy:

-The application can be easily deployed in any cloud or VM where docker can be installed.
-For deployment you need to use the `Dockerfile.prod` Dockerfile.

-**Deploy to Google Cloud Run & GAR:** for this you can use a template SH script in the project folder - `push_and_deploy_gcloud.sh`
+#### Deploy to Google Cloud Run & GAR
+For this you can use a template SH script in the project folder - `push_and_deploy_gcloud.sh`

+> Google Cloud Run **Not** the best solution to run ASGI application with background workers
 > It can be launched without changing the script file, but for this you must specified env variables with project number and GAR region.

+#### Deploy to Dokku VM
+For this you can use a simple push to `dokku-release` branch of GitHub repository and  build with deployment will be automatically triggered

+#### Push container to Google Cloud Container Registry from GitHub Actions
+For this you can use a simple push to `gcloud-sync` branch of GitHub repository and build will be automatically triggered and then container image will be pushed to GCloud Container Registry

+> Recommended to use Google Artifact Registry service instead of Google Cloud Container Registry because ontainer Registry will be unsupported soon.